These Mediterranean Portobello Beef Burgers are a healthy BBQ recipe topped with garlic herb cheese, roasted red peppers

 - 1 package Arugula

 - 2 tsp dijon mustard

 - 1 tsp garlic powder

 - 1 tsp salt

 - Preheat BBQ to med-high heat.
 Make basil mayo by blending mayo, lemon juice and basil together in a Magic Bullet or using an immersion blender.

-- In the last two minutes or so of cooking time add cheese to burgers and lightly toast buns on the BBQ.
-Remove and serve burgers topped with roasted veggies, arugula and basil mayo.
+- In the last two minutes or so of cooking time, add cheese to burgers and lightly toast buns on the BBQ or in a skillet.
+Remove and serve burgers topped with veggies, arugula and basil mayo.
 Enjoy!